MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

 ### Map meta

-Each map's metadata is stored in an accompanying .conf file containing the following data:
+Each map's metadata is stored in an accompanying `map.conf` file containing the following data:

 * `name`: Name of map.
 * `author`: Author of the map.